 The returning officer must not be a member nominated for the position.

-Before the ballot is taken, each candidate may make a short speech in support of her / their / his election.
+Before the ballot is taken, each candidate may make a short speech in support of the candidate's election.

 The election must be by secret ballot.

-The returning officer must give a piece of paper listing the names of members nominating for each position to:
+If the election is being held in person, the returning officer must give a piece of paper (or circulate an electronic document) listing the names of members nominated for each position to:

-Each member present in person or by electronic means; and
+each member present in person or by electronic means; and

-Each proxy appointed by a member.
+each proxy appointed by a member.

+Example

+If a member has been appointed the proxy of 5 other members, the member must be given six ballot papers—one for the member and one each for the other members.

 If the ballot is for a single position, the voter must clearly mark the name of the candidate for whom she / they / he wish to vote.

 If the ballot is for more than one position, the voter must clearly mark the names of the same number of candidates as there are vacancies being voted on.